A History of the University Carillon - Honi Soit

 A History of the University Carillon

-We uncover for whom the bell tolls.
+Uncovering for whom the bells toll.

 The University Carillon — the bells in the Quadrangle — regularly rings out over campus, but few pay it much heed and fewer still know its history.
 Beyond the chiming of its bells lies a remarkable and contentious past which involved some of New South Wales’ most influential figures, and brought a Vice-Chancellor to the brink of resignation.